rohithmay/rohithmay.github.io/_posts/2020-06-28-difference-equations.md

 date: 28 June 2020
 layout: post
 permalink: /2020-06-28-difference-equations
-tags: [difference equations, math, econometrics, stochastic]
+tags: [difference equations, math, econometrics, stochastic processes]
 ---

 The statistical modeling of macroeconomics involves variables with time-series data.
 Time series econometrics is concerned with the estimation of difference equations that contain stochastic components.
 The dynamic economic models use stochastic difference equations in order to forecast variables.